r00k135/kodi-alexa-skill/README.md

 * whats playing / whats on - ask kodi what is currently playing
 * to play / to pause - toggle between pause and play whilst playing back
-* to stop playing - stop playing current media
+* to stop - stop playing current media
 * list movies - list last 8 movies added to media center
-* start movie - start movie by name [not done]
+* start movie / play movie - start movie by name

 ## Install
 Download latest code from github
 > git clone https://github.com:r00k135/kodi-alexa-skill.git

-Create an override file called: kodi-alexa-skill-override.json, use the following format and replace the defaults with your actual values so lamdba can access your kodi server:
+Create an override file called: *kodi-alexa-skill-override.json*, use the following format and replace the defaults with your actual values so lamdba can access your kodi server:
 ```
 {
 	"kodiApiHost" : "<ip or dynamicDNS host name>",